cglacier/world-map/README.md

-Let me know what you think
+Let me know what you think.

-To view:\
-clone github repository\
-run the following commands:\
-  cd {cloned repo}\
-  npm i\
-  npm start
+This uses GSAP for the animation and react-simple-maps for the world map